geek-dom/piweb/_pages/securing-ssh.md

 <!-- /wp:shortcode -->

 <!-- wp:paragraph -->
 <p>Next, you need to push your new shiny public key to your remote linux box.
-Do so by the this handy dandy command  cat ~/.ssh/id_rsa.pub | ssh name@192.168.x.x 'cat >> .ssh/authorized_keys'</p>
+Do so by the this handy dandy command  cat ~/.ssh/id_rsa.pub | ssh name@192.168.x.x 'cat &gt;&gt; .ssh/authorized_keys'</p>
 <!-- /wp:paragraph -->

 <!-- wp:shortcode -->